-What Can a Handyman Do in Marathon in Marathon County, Wisconsin?
+What Can a Handyman Do Without a License in Marathon in Marathon County, Wisconsin?

 In Wisconsin, there is no single “general contractor license” for basic handyman remodeling work, but most residential contracting work is regulated through the WI Department of Safety and Professional Services (DSPS) via Dwelling Contractor certification/registration requirements—especially when the work affects 1-2 family dwellings.
 Separately, electrical and plumbing work generally require state credentialed individuals (and permits), and many municipalities require local permits even for small jobs.